MeetKothari/ValorantStatsTracker/README.md

 I recommend using a virtual environment to manage your Python dependencies.
 You can create and activate a virtual environment by running the following commands:

-`python3 -m venv env
+:computer: `python3 -m venv env source env/bin/activate`
-source env/bin/activate`

 After activating the virtual environment, you can install the required packages by running:
-`pip install -r requirements.txt.`
+:computer:`pip install -r requirements.txt.`

-From there, simply run the command: `python3 script.py` and the rest should handle itself.
+From there, simply run the command: :computer:`python3 script.py` and the rest should handle itself.
 Happy analyzing!